Verified Labels

 Religious/Cultural

-Religious buildings or structures (mosque, church), cultural venues, and structures of cultural or historic importance.
+Religious building or structure (mosque, church), cultural venues, and structures of cultural or historic importance.

 Educational

-Building clearly used as a nursery, school, higher institute, university, or for other educational purposes.
+Clear from the video that the building is or was used as a nursery, primary/secondary/ high school, higher institute, university or for any other educational purposes.

 Agricultural

-Agricultural structures (barns, grain silos, water towers, etc.).
-Not added for non-structures like crops or fields.
+Agricultural structures (barns, grain silos, water towers, etc).

 Medical